 Readers Question: Can you please discuss the nature of the current account deficit and the exchange rate in the UK along with the theory that would suggest there is a relationship between the exchange rate and the current account.

-However, in practise this might not happen for a variety of reasons.
+However, in practice, this might not happen for a variety of reasons.

-The J Curve effect states how a depreciation can worsen current account in short term because demand is inelastic, but, over time, demand becomes more elastic and therefore the current account improves.
+The J Curve effect states how a depreciation can worsen current account in the short term because demand is inelastic, but, over time, demand becomes more elastic and therefore the current account improves following a devaluation.

 During 2008-09, the depreciation in the Pound Sterling didn’t affect the UK current account deficit.
 One reason was the sluggish global growth.
 There was little foreign demand for UK exports despite the fall in price.

 4. Economic growth.
 A key determinant of the current account is domestic spending.
 When consumer spending is growing, countries will be buying more imports.
 In a recession, with falling consumer spending, the current account tends to improve (lower deficit).
 For example, in the examples below from 1989-92, the current account improved – despite the Sterling index remaining constant.
 The reason for this improvement was the recession of 1990-92 and slowdown in consumer spending.